 Hard Ops's menu can be best explained through the Q menu that shows in an undefined mesh.

-The first 3 options I refer to as the big 3.
-They are based off of the workflow in HOPS and changes dynamically.
-By keeping it at 3 the menu remains consistent despite context.
+The first 3 options are based off of the workflow in HOPS and changes dynamically.
+By keeping it at slim the menu remains consistent despite context.
 This is at least visually appealing and has also created a level of control we didn't initially plan for.

 In this example you can see the menu changing based off of context in this short example.

-After a bevel modifier is added one of the big 3 is bwidth as well as the option to bake the bevels called step.
+After a bevel modifier is added one of the main options is bwidth as well as the option to bake the bevels called step.
 Because of the csharp state it would seem logical to have an option to quickly adjust the bevel amount on a mesh.

 This workflow can become quite quick with practice.

-The same applies to pie menus and T panels which also utilize dynamic options.
+The same applies to the shift + Q pie menu which also utilizes dynamic options.

-Any of the options that show up in the big 3 are also located in operations for any case the users wants to jump around in the process.
+Any of the options that show up in the main menu are also located in operations for any case the users wants to jump around in the process.
 As of v9 all sharpeners were merged which simplifed the workflow for stepping greatly and thus all operators are usable aside from context specific ones.